MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 | **PowerShell** | $variableName=variableValue | $varResourceGroup=msdocs-rg-123
 | **Cmd** | set variableName=variableValue | set varResourceGroup=msdocs-rg-123

 There are several different ways to return variable information to your console screen, but `echo` works in most circumstances.
-Here is a comparison:
+Here's a comparison:

 * **Bash**: echo $varResourceGroup
 * **PowerShell**: echo $varResourceGroup
 * **Cmd**: echo %varResourceGroup%

-Work through step three, [Populate variables for use in scripts](./get-started-tutorial-3-use-variables.md), to see in-depth examples of variable syntax.
+In step three, [Populate variables for use in scripts](./get-started-tutorial-3-use-variables.md), you work through in-depth examples of variable syntax.

 ## Learn about quoting differences between environments